Florida International University: Engineering Center

-Located five blocks north of Modesto A. Maidique, is the 38-acre (15.3 ha) Engineering Center which houses a part of the College of Engineering and Computing and is the home of FIU's Motorola Nanofabrication Research Facility.
+Five blocks north of Modesto A. Maidique is the 38-acre (15.3 ha) Engineering Center, which houses part of the College of Engineering and Computing and is the home of FIU's Motorola Nanofabrication Research Facility.
 The Engineering Center is serviced by the CATS Shuttle, FIU's student buses, which run throughout the day on weekdays connecting the two parts of campus.